MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

    > for example, located in a secure facility.
 If you use
    > Remote Desktop to access the computer on which an agent is running
    > with auto-logon, simply closing the Remote Desktop causes the
-   > computer to be locked and any UI tests that run on this agent may
+   > computer to be locked and any UI tests that run on this agent might
    > fail.
 To avoid this, use the [tscon](/windows-server/administration/windows-commands/tscon)
    > command to disconnect from Remote Desktop.
 For example:
    >